Hear from the grandmothers themselves in this video!

 In 2012, World Vision began research to examine the role of grandmothers to improve infant and young child feeding practices, in partnership with Emory University, The Grandmother Project and Sierra Leone Ministry of Health (Bonthe District).
 The goal of the Mamanieva project was to better understand the influence of grandmothers on maternal and child nutrition in Sierra Leone and to engage grandmothers more effectively as agents of positive changes using the grandmother-inclusive approach.
 The project began in 2012, with a baseline survey in 2013 (with technical support from Njala University), a process evaluation in June 2015, and final evaluation in May 2016.

-Final evaluation results showed that Mamanieva was effective in empowering grandmothers and improving their self-efficacy
+Final evaluation results showed that Mamanieva was effective in empowering grandmothers and improving their knowledge, attitudes and self-efficacy:

 Changing beliefs and knowledge of grandmothers to: